ZJLAB-AMMI/msp/README.md

 # msp
-Source code of mentioned slot pool
+This project contains source code of our paper "On Tracking Dialogue State by Inheriting Slot Values in Mentioned Slot Pools"